hkjels/ntask/docs/find.md

 # Find

-__The power of todo's find command is what really makes todo shine.
+__The power of ntask´s find-command is what really makes ntask shine.
 Find any given task in a matter of seconds and even where to start coding it.__